kiewic/PowerBI-WaffleChart/Capabilities/DataViewMappings.md

     }
 }
 ```
-This is a very simple example, in plain english it reads "Map my 'category' DataRole so that for every field I drag into 'category', its data is mapped to categorical.categories.
-Also map my 'measure' DataRole to categorical.values."
+This is a very simple example, in plain english it reads "Map my `category` DataRole so that for every field I drag into `category`, its data is mapped to `categorical.categories`.
+Also map my `measure` DataRole to `categorical.values`."

 * **for...in** - For all the items in this data role, include them in the data query.
 * **bind...to** - Produces the same result as for...in, but expects that the DataRole will have a condition restricting it to a single field.

 **Example2**

-In this example, we will use the first two DataRoles from the previous example, additionally defining "grouping" and "measure2".
+In this example, we will use the first two DataRoles from the previous example, additionally defining `grouping` and `measure2`.
 ```json
 "dataRole":[
     {